gifale95/BERG/source/models/model_cards/eeg_things_eeg_2_vit_b_32.rst

    * - **stimulus**
      - | **Type:** numpy.ndarray
        | **Required:** Yes
        | **Description:** A batch of RGB images to be encoded.
-Images should be in integer
-       |                format with values in the range [0, 255], and square dimensions.
+Images should be in integer format with values in the range [0, 255], and square dimensions (e.g. 224x224).
        | **Example:** An array of shape [100, 3, 224, 224] representing 100 RGB images.
    * - **device**
      - | **Type:** str